- First Name

 - Website URL

-- transatlantic relations, Cold War, NATO, nuclear politics, anti-nuclear activism, US foreign relations, Canadian foreign relations, modern Europe, international security
+- transatlantic relations, Cold War, NATO, nuclear politics, nuclear weapons, anti-nuclear activism, US foreign relations, Canadian foreign relations, modern Europe, international security

 - Media Contact